The Best Water Ice In Philly

 Siddiq’s makes you feel like you’re on a Jersey Shore boardwalk that just happens to be in the middle of West Philly.
 The water ice flavors range from classics like lemon and raspberry to specialty flavors like coquito.
 And as the name suggests, they’re all made with real fruit.
 They also serve carnival food like funnel cake and cotton candy in addition to water ice, and you can hang out at their umbrella-covered tables to eat it all.

 John’s is a classic.
 The Italian Market-adjacent spot has been around since 1945, and while the flavors change every so often, they always have their classic lemon, cherry, and chocolate (which are the best flavors, anyway).
 There’s usually a line, so be prepared to wait a bit especially on hot days.

-When people who aren’t from Philly imagine a water ice stand, Jimmy’s is probably what comes to mind.
-The bare-bones stand in South Philly serves just four things: water ice, soft serve, pretzels, and frozen bananas.
-The flavors (like lemon, strawberry, and mango) are basic, but just like at a classic South Philly cheesesteak counter, that’s really all you want.
+When people who aren’t from Philly imagine a water ice spot, Jimmy’s is probably what comes to mind.
+The flavors (like lemon, strawberry, and mango) are basic, but just like what you’d get at a classic South Philly cheesesteak counter, that’s really all you want.

-When Pop’s first opened as a little pushcart in the summer of 1932, a cup of water ice was probably around a few cents.
+When Pop’s first opened as a little pushcart in the summer of 1932, a cup of water ice was probably only a few cents.
 While we wish that were still the case, we’ll settle for the fact that Pop’s is still around mixing up new flavors every week.
-On top of all the traditional flavors, they also serve ones like iced tea, ginger ale, and banana split.
+On top of all the traditional options, the South Philly spot also serves ones like iced tea, ginger ale, and banana split.